JacekBialek/PriceIndices/cran-comments.md

 > On windows-x86_64-devel (r-devel), ubuntu-gcc-release (r-release), fedora-clang-devel (r-devel) checking CRAN incoming feasibility ...
 NOTE

    New submission
    Maintainer: 'Jacek Bialek <jacek.bialek@uni.lodz.pl>'

+    Possibly mis-spelled words in DESCRIPTION:

+    Haan (10:283)
+    Krsinich (10:292)
+    de (10:280)
+    Diewert (10:337)

 0 errors √ | 0 warnings √ | 1 note x

 * This is a new release.
+The misspelled words are actually names, which I have checked.

 ## Downstream dependencies